Overview

 Developed with input from techUK members, the report:

-• Explores the scale and evolution of online fraud – from the $1 trillion stolen globally in 2024 to the rise of AI-enabled scams and cross-border crime groups.
+• Explores the scale and evolution of online fraud – $1 trillion stolen globally in 2024 partially due to the rise of new cross-border crime groups.

 • Showcases sector achievements – including case studies from platforms, telecoms, cybersecurity, and digital identity providers that illustrate how technology is detecting, blocking, and disrupting scams, and supporting enforcement.